-OneKey maintains frequently updated databases that contain information on health systems, physicians, and hospitals nationwide.
+OneKey maintains frequently updated databases that contain information on health systems, physicians, advanced practice clinicians, hospitals, and nursing homes nationwide.
 It contains system- and facility-level data on staffing, beds, and facility type, as well as physician-level data on specialty and affiliations.
 Data are collected through a combination of telephone surveys and administrative sources and describe relationships between providers and hospitals and group practices, as well as among facilities, via purchasing and contracting mechanisms.